frazer-christie/Christie_etal_2023_NatComms/README.md

 Comments within each code detail the additional function, toolbox and/or dataset dependencies required, and their accession codes and/or citations where relevant.

-For queries pertaining to the codes contained in this repository, please contact the corresponding author, Dr. Frazer Christie, at: fc475@cam.ac.uk.
+For queries pertaining to this repository, please contact the corresponding author, Dr. Frazer Christie, at: fc475@cam.ac.uk.

 --
 Frazer Christie, Scott Polar Research Institute, January 2023